 Here is the route I made using Komoot to show you the summary of the Lauterbrunnen to Stechelberg hike specifications:

-Click the square button above the zoom navigation (plus and minus button) to view the entire route.
+Click the square button above the zoom navigation (plus and minus) to view the entire route.

-Here is the sample view you get in Lauterbrunnen to Stechelberg hiking trail:
+Here is the sample view you get on Lauterbrunnen to Stechelberg hiking trail: